When it comes to marketing savvy, mine did.

 You know what?
 Many of them served me well in the decades that followed.
 And they still hold true in the digital marketing world today.
 Here are three that stuck:

 “Nothing happens until a sale is made”

-Driving results and growing sales revenue is always more important the doing award-winning creative work.
+Driving results and growing sales revenue is always more important than winning awards.
 In the agency world it’s easy to forget that.